 “Celebrated during the month of September, Recovery Month began in 1989 as TreatmentWorks!
 Month, which honored the work of the treatment and recovery professionals in the field.
 The observance evolved to National Alcohol and Drug Addiction Recovery Month (Recovery Month) in 1998, when the observance expanded to include celebrating the accomplishment of individuals in recovery from substance use disorders.
-The observance evolved once again in 2011 to National Recovery Month (Recovery Month) to include all aspects of behavioral health."Today PACE Recovery Center would like to honor all of our treatment and recovery professionals and take a few minutes to introduce our readers to PACE Recovery Center's Clinical Director Dr. Brooke Buccola, PsyD, LMFT.
+The observance evolved once again in 2011 to National Recovery Month (Recovery Month) to include all aspects of behavioral health.”

 Meet Dr. Brooke Buccola

 Dr. Buccola joined PACE Recovery Center in the role of Clinical Director after a number of years working in the field of addiction and recovery.
 Dr. Buccola is a licensed Marriage and Family Therapist specializing in the treatment of chemical and behavioral addictions.
 She completed her Psy.D and Masters Degree at Alliant International University of Irvine, California and received her Bachelors Degree in Psychology from California State University, Long Beach where she graduated with honors.